IsaacFapohunda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directions and sub-directories in the current directory
+Write a script that counts the number of directories and sub-directoriesin the current directory